Updated: Oct 15, 2020

 Reach us at Connect@OrtusAcademy.com if we can help.

-In response to the Covid-19 crisis, Ortus Academy is launching a #TeamHuman initiative making all our online courses available for free.
+In response to the Covid-19 crisis, Ortus Academy launched a #TeamHuman initiative making all our Youth online courses available for free.

 We are also hosting free webinars on Financial Stability During Uncertainty.